New-look DNS Workbench

 If you're already using the Workbench, we'd like to hear from you too.
 We'd love to know what you use it for, and whether you can think of any improvements that would make it more useful to you.

-The Workbench is available from https://workbench.sidnlabs.nl/ and the source code from https://github.com/SIDN/workbench.
+The Workbench is available from https://workbench.sidnlabs.nl/Link opens in new tab and the source code from https://github.com/SIDN/workbenchLink opens in new tab.